Lattice vibrations in the harmonic approximation: Introduction

 Neutron scattering experiment is used for studying the magnetic short-range order in metals, which is described by the spin-density correlator.
 The contribution of the electron subsystem to the spin correlator at finite temperatures was calculated in the dynamic spin-fluctuation theory \cite{MR16a} and compared with experiment in our paper \cite{MRP16}.
 Lattice vibrations lead to the correction coefficient to the spin-density correlator.
 The coefficient that corresponds to the elastic phonon scattering is called the Debye-Waller factor (DWF).
 Numerical results and discussion of the DWF in metals are given in our paper \cite{PMR17}.
 In particular, we showed that an estimate of the DWF in the harmonic approximation can be sufficient for calculating the correction to local magnetic characteristics.

-Usually the DWF is obtained by a lengthy calculation of the mean-square displacement (see, e.g., \cite{Squ96}), which is valid both in the harmonic and anharmonic approximations.
+Usually the expression for the DWF is obtained by a lengthy calculation of the mean-square displacement (see, e.g., \cite{Squ96}), which is valid both in the harmonic and anharmonic approximations.
 In the paper \cite{PMR17}, we give a simple derivation of the same expression for the DWF in the \emph{harmonic approximation}.
 Our derivation is based on the formula for canonical average of exponentials of operators \emph{linear} in the atomic displacements, which was obtained by Mermin \cite{Mer66}.
 Here we present some theoretical details on the lattice vibrations in the harmonic approximation that are used in our paper \cite{PMR17}.

 The paper is structured as follows.
 In Sec.~\ref{sect:normal-modes} we obtain an expression for displacement of an atom in a crystal lattice from its equilibrium position.
 We start with the classical mechanics treatment of the normal modes and then show how they are quantized.
-In Sec.~\ref{sect:gaussian} we prove that a normal mode displacement has the Gaussian probability distribution.
+In Sec.~\ref{sect:gaussian} we prove that the canonical average of the squared displacement of a normal mode can be calculated as an average with the Gaussian probability density.
 Following \cite{MMW63}, we do this by calculating the displacement characteristic function.
 However, in \cite{MMW63} the calculation is rather tedious.
-Application of Mermin's formula \cite{Mer66} allows us to omit the quantum-statistical treatment of the characteristic function and derive it in one line.
+Application of Mermin's formula \cite{Mer66} allows us to omit the quantum-statistical treatment of the characteristic function and derive it almost in one line.
 In Sec.~\ref{sect:Debye-DOS}, we introduce the Debye model and give details of its application to the DWF \cite{PMR17} (for calculation of heat capacity in the Debye model, see, e.g., \cite{Kit05,QY09}).